arthureberledev/packagepeek/README.md

 </a>

 <p align="center">
-  Search and discover GitHub repositories based on the specific dependencies listed in their package.json file.
+  Search and discover GitHub repositories based on specific keywords listed in their package.json file.
 </p>

 <p align="center">